omeka/Documentation/source/Reference/hooks/search_sql.rst

 Usage
 *****

-Modifies the SQL query used when doing text search.
+Modifies the SQL query used.

-This hook can be used when a custom search strategy is added using the "search_query_types" filter.
+This hook can be used when a custom search strategy is added using the :ref:`search_query_types` filter.

 *********